RetroReversing/retroReversing/pages/consoles/xbox360/Xbox360DevkitHardware.md

 ## XNA Tribal Test Kit
-The green version of the XNA Tribal Development Kit is a Test Kit, the ring glows green instead of orange and it doesn't contain the PIX port at all.
+The green version of the XNA Tribal Development Kit is a Test Kit, the ring glows green instead of the develompent blue and it doesn't contain the PIX port at all.
 * RAM: 1GB [^8]
 * Sidecar color: Chrome Green
 * Console color: Dark Purple